Strawberry Hill House

 HOLT restored the weathervane on top of the building in 2009, gilding and reinstating.

-As of 2023, HOLT is involved in a second project for the entrance which has become dangerous to use and is currently closed following several large sections falling from the wall surrounding the doors through the front screen wall.
-Use of non-breathable paint has resulted in water trapped in the stone and joints, freezing in winter and blowing the stone.
-This paint has now been stripped and the stone repairs assessed.
-New bathstone indents will be inserted where the stonework has failed, alongside mortar repairs, and the stonework will be repainted in Keim paint.
+Completed in September 2023 with support from Knight Frank, HOLT was involved in a second project for the entrance which had become dangerous to use following several large sections falling from the wall surrounding the doors through the front screen wall.
+Use of non-breathable paint resulted in water trapped in the stone and joints, freezing in winter and blowing the stone.
+New bathstone indents were be inserted where the stonework has failed, alongside mortar repairs, and the stonework has been repainted in Keim paint.